 - any act of inciting or of intentionally facilitating an act described above

-Since the problem of piracy in the Horn of Africa (HOA) region began to escalate in the late summer of 2008, the Maritime Administration (MARAD) has been involved in working with other Federal agencies (particularly the Department of Homeland Security’s U.S. Coast Guard and the Department of State’s Economic Bureau/Office of Transportation Policy) to mitigate the risks and develop strategies to protect commercial shipping.
-These efforts have included frequent interaction with the U.S. maritime industry, labor organizations, and international shipping associations.
-MARAD staff members continue to serve on the U.S. Delegation to the International Maritime Organization’s Maritime Safety Committee and the Contact Group on Piracy off the Coast of Somalia in support of these efforts.
+Since the problem of piracy in the Horn of Africa (HOA) region began to escalate in the late summer of 2008, the Maritime Administration (MARAD) has been involved in working with other Federal agencies (particularly the U.S. Coast Guard and the Department of State’s Economic Bureau/Office of Transportation Policy) to mitigate risks and develop strategies to protect commercial shipping.
+These efforts have included frequent interaction with U.S. maritime industry, labor organizations, and international shipping associations.
+MARAD staff members serve on the U.S. Delegation to the International Maritime Organization’s Maritime Safety Committee and on the Contact Group on Piracy off the Coast of Somalia in support of these efforts.